 Are you missing one or several teeth?

-A dental bridge is a customizable set of prosthetic teeth that are designed to fill the gap in your smile.
-The adjacent teeth support traditional a dental bridge; however, for a complete solution to tooth loss, a dental bridge can be fixed into place using dental implants.
+A dental bridge is a customizable set of prosthetic teeth that will fill the gap in your smile.
+The adjacent teeth support a traditional dental bridge.
+However, for a complete solution to tooth loss, a dental bridge can be fixed into place using dental implants.

 At Design Dental in North Liberty, we offer a full range of tooth replacement options for patients with missing teeth.
 Dr. S. Jeremy Tu is committed to providing personalized, high-quality restorative dentistry for those in need.
 He takes a comprehensive approach to your care to ensure long-lasting, natural-looking results.